pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-11-i-built-a-thing-instagram-line-break.md

 ---
 title: "I built a thing!
 Instagram line break!"
-description: "Instagram doesn't want you to insert line breaks in captions and bios.
+summary: "Instagram doesn't want you to insert line breaks in captions and bios.
 Thats the reason why I created this little web app.
 Enjoy!"
 photo: 2019-07-11.jpg
 ---